ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ![Elements toolbar](elements_toolbar.png)

 - Structure view - shows a structure of your page, including their division into zones and the blocks that they contain.
+It follows the behavior of the content tree.
+Structure view has ability to reorder blocks using drag and drop.

 ![Structure view](structure_view.png)